This is St Mark’s Feast Day. So this post is about St Mark, and as he was a writer, a history of pens. But first new content:

 Fountain Pens

 At end of the 19th Century, the first reliable fountain pens were introduced.
 Many authors date the invention of fountain pens to the early 17th century or even earlier.
-But ‘ all of these early efforts were failures.
+But, all of these early efforts were failures.
 None of them led to any revolution in pen technology.’
 The problem was flow control and the ‘lack of recognition of the importance of air exchange in the ink delivery system’.
-The first successful fountain pens were by Waterman of New York and Parker of Janesville Wisconsin 1884 and 1894 respectively.
+The first successful fountain pens were by Waterman of New York and Parker of Janesville, Wisconsin 1884 and 1894 respectively.

-This information, which sparked this post, came from the website below which has much of interest on fountain pens.
+This information, which sparked this post, came from the website below, which has much of interest on fountain pens.

 I’m working on pencils for St Luke’s Feast Day!
 Then to finish the history of pens with biros on St Matthew’s Day?
+Sadly, still an aspiration!

 Discover more from And Did Those Feet